 “I thought you had business in Naversé,” Elier says.

 “The Birthright Alliance?”
-Lucky chews his lip.
-“They aren’t known for their kindness or amity.
-What do you wish to discuss with them?”
+Lucky chews his lower lip.
+“They aren’t known for their kindness or amity.”

-“How about collateral?”
+“Will collateral do?”
 Gyrax reaches in his carry and produces a multicolored, unhewn rock.
-It’s dirty and craggy, but the clearer parts of it glimmer and shine.
+Most of its surface is rough and craggy, but the clearer parts of it glimmer and shine.

-“A dimfire rock?”
+“A dimfire gem?”
 Lucky’s eyes widen with greed.
 “Give it here!”
-He reaches out with both hands.

 Gyrax hands it over.
-“Keep it until I can access coinage or goods.
-After I parley with Ardos, I will happily pay you and Elier.”
+“Keep it as a sign of my faith and commitment.
+After I parlay with Ardos, I will happily pay you and Elier.”

-Lucky holds the rock close, inspecting its facets with a lunacy-tinged smile.
-I’m a little unnerved—he looks a kind of like Gollum, with a generous helping of Heath Ledger’s Joker.
-“As you say, Master Wolven.
-As you say.”
-He stows the rock in his carry, then gives us all his trademark grin.
+Lucky doesn’t respond, not right away.
+He holds the rock close, inspecting its facets with a piggish gaze.
+It’s a little unnerving—he looks a lot like Gollum and a bit like Joker.
+“As you say, Master Wolven.”
+He stows the rock in his carry.

-Elier turns to Ren.
-“What’s your business in Naversé, Master Wanderer?
+Elier asks Ren, “What’s your business in Naversé?
 We follow the Wolven, and the Wolven follows you, so…”

 “It was twofold, originally,” Ren says.
-“I was going to leave him—” he gives me a nod, “—with someone better suited to care for his needs.
+“I was going to leave him—” he gives me a nod, “—with someone suited to care for his needs.
 Now I go there to honor a debt.
-A dear friend is nearing the end of his days—he is fast approaching the Eventide Clear, and I would see him again before he crosses over.”
+My friend has resided there for the last few years.
+When last we met he was severely ill—I fear he is approaching the Eventide Clear.”

-(Eventide Clear—that’s so much cooler than heaven or hell.)
+(Eventide Clear…wow.
+So much cooler than heaven or hell.)

 “You’re a better man than I,” Lucky remarks.
-“If any of my friends were on the verge of death, they wouldn’t ask for me.
-I’ve lightened too many carries throughout my travels.”
+“If any of my friends were close to dying, they wouldn’t ask for me.
+I’ve charmed too many wives, lightened too many carries.”

-“Point made.”
 Lucky raises his hands in a conciliatory gesture.
-“Elier and I shall wait outside whilst you palaver with your friend.”
+“Elier and I will wait outside.
+We’ll leave you be while you palaver with your friend.”

-Ren doesn’t reply.
-He simply turns and starts down the path, allowing the rest of us to do so as well.
-After a few seconds, he casts a glance at me and Gyrax.
+For a long moment, Ren is silent.
+Then he turns and starts down the path, allowing the rest of us to do so as well.
+After a few seconds, he glances over at me and Gyrax.
 “You two may accompany me.
 You both reek of fate and destiny.”

-“You say it like it’s a bad thing,” I state.
+“You say that like it’s a bad thing,” I venture.

 “It often is,” Ren replies.
-“Fate and destiny grind many to dust.
+“Fate and destiny grind many to dust in their merciless gears.
 And in so doing, they create men like him.”
 He throws a disgusted look at Lucky.

 The thief shrugs with upturned hands, as if to say, What can you do?

 Gyrax nudges me.
-“Learn from him, Jon.
+“Learn from him.
 Take him up on his offer.”

-“His skills are impartial.
+“His skills are valuable.
 It is only theft because he makes it so.”

-I think about this for a couple of seconds, then nod grudgingly.
+I nod grudgingly.
 “Yeah…I guess.
 For some it’s survival, I would imagine.”

 “For you it’s defense,” Ren says.
-“Against low-shadow thieves who would cut the opportunity from beneath your feet.”
+“Against low-shadow thieves who would cut the opportunity out from under you.”

 “That’s right!”
-Lucky declares, pretending to miss the irony.
+Lucky declares cheerily.
 “One can never be too careful around those low-shadow thieves!”
 He claps me on the shoulder.
 “What do you say, Jon?”

 “That’s the spirit!”
 Lucky snaps his fingers, producing a coin from seemingly out of nowhere.
-“Now listen closely: thievery is all about desire and focus.
+“Now listen close: thievery is all about desire and focus.
 Everyone desires the same basic things, in one form or another.
-Safety, security, companionship…To ply my trade, you must come to understand how desire converts to focus, then coax that desire toward a focus of your choosing.
-In the beginning, it is all about understanding brutish instincts: what the eye sees, what the ear hears…but with time and experience, it becomes so much more.
-A mental tandem of give-and-take, where your mark doesn’t realize they’ve ceded everything until they’ve willingly given it…
+Safety, security, companionship…To ply my trade, you must understand how their desire converts into focus, then coax that desire toward a focus of your choosing.
+In the beginning, it is all about baser perceptions: what the eye sees, what the ear hears…but with time and experience, it becomes so much more.
+A mental tandem of give-and-take, where your mark doesn’t realize they’ve ceded anything until they’ve given everything…